|Coordinates:||34.73221 N -68.375309 W|

-This approximately 155 ha large lake is former sea bay, divided from the sea with some 70 m wide bar of corals.
+This lake (155 ha) is former sea bay, divided from the sea with some 70 m wide bar of corals.

 The water in the lake is salty - most likely there is ongoing some water exchange with the sea through the porous limestone, lake also does not have any significant freshwater inlets and the salt may have accumulated here over the time.